 Understanding the 20 Minute Rule

 For many adults with ADHD, starting and sustaining focus on a task can feel overwhelming.
-The 20 Minute Rule is a time-based strategy that helps individuals bypass procrastination by reducing the pressure of productivity.
-Instead of aiming for long sessions of uninterrupted concentration, this technique reframes work into short, achievable bursts: just 20 minutes of effort, followed by a pause.
+The 20 Minute Rule is a time-based strategy that helps you bypass procrastination by reducing the pressure of productivity.

-What Is the 20 Minute Rule?
+How the 20 Minute Rule Works

 • Take a break